dnmfarrell/berrybrew/doc/Berrybrew API.md

         return:     A System.Diagnostics.Process object

 Builds and returns a process ready to be modified or have `Start()` called on it.

+#### SnapshotCompress

+    public void SnapshotCompress(string instanceName, string snapshotName = null)

+        argument:   instanceName
+        value:      String containing the perl instance name to archive

+        argument:   snapshotName
+        value:      String containing an optional, desired name for the snapshot
+        default:    The name of the Perl instance, with an appended timestamp

+Creates a zip archive file (snapshot) of an existing Perl instance.
+Saves it to `snapshotPath`.

+#### SnapshotExtract

+    public void SnapshotExtract(string snapshotName, string instanceName = null)

+        argument:   snapshotName
+        value:      The name of the snapshot to install (use `berrybrew snapshot list`)

+        argument:   instanceName
+        value:      The name you want to assign to the Perl instance
+        default:    The name of the snapshot

+Unzips, installs and registers a previously archived snapshot.

+#### SnapshotInit

+    private void SnapshotInit()

+Checks that the `snapshotPath` directory exists, and creates it if not.

+#### SnapshotList()

+    public void SnapshotList()

+Displays the names of all previously saved snapshots.

 #### Switch